 In the last few years we have developed an approach on days when it simply is not safe to open the school by using our school computer network to ensure learning is provided for our youngsters to complete electronically in the safety of their own homes – this has been made even more possible by us issuing each learner with their own iPad.
 On any day where we do have to shut this winter, we will operate an e-learning day.
-By 10:00am on the day, learners will find that specific learning tasks for their classes will have been emailed to them in the usual way.
+By 10:00am on the day, learners will find that specific learning tasks for their classes will have been uploaded to Google Classroom in the usual way.
 These should be completed in the same way as our current independent study tasks are undertaken.
 Should we be running an e-learning day, details will be placed on our website by 7:00am.
 Should any family be concerned that they will not be in a position to support an e-learning day, please contact James Saunders so that we can try to find a solution in advance of any poor weather affecting learning this winter.